 Florence was a much different experience for me this time, as we wandered around the streets, seeing places I hadn’t seen 15 years ago.
 Of course it’s bound to be different with a husband and children in tow!

 Playgrounds were not on my itinerary in 2001!
-This one was close to the apartment
+This one was close to our Airbnb apartment

 Yes!
 We made it to the top!
 I can’t imagine doing this in summer.
 Inside the Duomo.
 It’s the largest brick dome in the world and a World Heritage site.
 The portrayal of Hell is quite graphic and violent.
 Anthony checking out Galileo’s telescopes